justinvos/ECON151G/ECON151G_Notes.md

 The **nominal interest rate** is the interest rate usually reported and not corrected for inflation.
 Quoted bank rates are nominal.

 The **real interest rate** is the nominal interest rate that is corrected for the effects of inflation. $\text{Real interest rate}=\text{Nominal interest rate}-\text{Inflation}$

+## Saving, Investment and the Financial System

+The **financial system** consists of the group of institutions in the economy that help to match one person's saving with another person's investment, moving the economy's scarce resources from savers to borrowers.

+Financial institutions can be grouped into two different categories:
+* Financial markets
+* Financial intermediaries

+**Financial markets** are the institutions through which savers can directly provide funds to borrowers.
+E.g. share market and bond market.

+**Financial intermediaries** are financial institutions through which savers can indirectly provide funds to borrowers.
+E.g. banks and managed funds

+A **bond** is a certificate of indebtedness that specifies obligation of the borrower to the holder of the bond.

+The **term** of a bond is the length of time until the bond matures.

+The **credit risk** is the probability that the borrower will fail to pay some of the interest or principal.

+The **tax treatment** is the way in which the tax laws treat the interest on the bond.

+A **share** represents a claim to partial ownership in a firm and therefore a claim to the profits the firm makes.

+**Equity financing** is the sale of shares to raise money.

+Compared to bonds, shares offer both higher risk and potentially higher returns.

+The information in stock tables normally consists of:
+* Price of the share
+* Volume (number of shares sold)
+* Dividends (profit paid to shareholders)
+* Price-earning ratio

+**Banks** take deposits from people who want to save and use the deposits to make loans to people who want to borrow.

+A **medium of exchange** is an item that people can easily use to enage in transactions.

+A **managed fund** is an institution that sells shares to the public and uses the procees to buy a portfolio of various types of stocks, bonds or both.

+Other financial institutions:
+* Credit unions
+* Pension funds
+* Insurance companies
+* Loan sharks

+**National saving** is the total disposable income in the economy that remains after paying for consumption and government purchases. $S=YD-C-G$

+**Private saving** is the amount of disposable income that households have left after paying their taxes and paying for their consumption. $\text{Private saving}=YD-T-C$

+**Public saving** is the amount of tax revenue that the government has left after paying for its spending.

+A **budget surplus** is when the government receives more money than it spends.

+A **budget deficit** is when the government spends more money than it receives in tax revenue.

+**Loanable funds** is all income that people have chosen to save and to lend out, rather than use for their own consumption.

+The three government policies that affect saving and investments are:
+* Changes in interest tax policies inversely shifts the supply curve
+* Changes in investment tax credit policies proportionally shifts the demand curve
+* Changes in government debt affects the supply of loanable funds.